pelealaurentiu03/recurrent-neural-networks-matlab/README.md

 Recurrent Neural Networks are highly effective for modeling sequential data, but interpreting their internal dynamics can be challenging.
 This project utilizes the PLRNN architecture, which provides a mathematically tractable framework for dynamical systems analysis while maintaining high representational capacity.

-The codebase explores both standard PLRNN State-Space Models (SSM) and regularized versions applied to specific data types, such as BOLD (Blood-Oxygen-Level-Dependent) signals.
+The codebase explores both standard PLRNN State-Space Models (SSM) and regularized versions applied to functional neuroimaging data.
+Specifically, the models are tailored for analyzing BOLD (Blood-Oxygen-Level-Dependent) signal dynamics, utilizing the standard **Schaefer 2018 brain parcellation atlas** to extract and process regional time-series data.

 ## Repository Structure

 * /code_PLRNN_SSM - Core implementation of the standard Piecewise Linear RNN state-space models.
 * /code_PLRNNreg_BOLD_SSM - Regularized PLRNN models tailored for analyzing BOLD signal dynamics.
 * /Published_code - Finalized, clean scripts prepared for deployment and review.
-* /data - Contains sample `.mat` datasets used for training and evaluating the models.
-* /resources - Additional documentation, biophysical constraints configurations, and project metadata.

 ## Technical Stack
 * Language: MATLAB